jramirezl/forecast/README.md

 ## Considerations

 Springboot framework was chosen for the solution.
-The credentials received from ``openweathermap`` to the the file,, were addesñd to the``application.yml`` file.
+The credentials received from ``openweathermap`` to the the file, were added to the``application.yml`` file.

-Once Springboot it was chosen, tried to understand the API offered by: ``openweathermap`` Some online tools used to generate the classes used to retrieve the data from the JSON that was received from the ``openweathermap`` API call as response.
+Once Springboot was chosen, tried to understand the API offered by: ``openweathermap`` Some online tools used to generate the classes used to retrieve the data from the JSON that was received from the ``openweathermap`` API call as response.

 Tested using: ``London`` as parameter.